modelscope/data-juicer/scripts/README.md

 #### Running Using Slurm

- - [ ] We will provide scripts to support running on slurm.
+We provide scripts to support running on slurm, see ./run_slurm.sh.

 You can also manually partition the data according to specific circumstances and then use Slurm to run it on multiple machines by yourself.